 A train pass is relatively cheap and almost always the best option.
 Especially if, as an employer, you make use of NMBS’s third-party payer scheme and fully cover the cost of the train pass.
 The government will then refund you 20% of the cost of the subscription.

 Whether a multi-ride card is cheaper than a subscription depends on the commuting distance.
-In the case of two non-commuter days, a multi-ride ticket is only cheaper from a distance of more than 100 km.
+In the case of three non-commuter days, a multi-ride ticket is only cheaper from a distance of more than 70 km.

 - Each employee has his/her own mobility modes that differ individually.